Scott Taylor (journalist): Early years of Esprit de Corps

-Scott Taylor's Canadian military magazine, Esprit de Corps, was first conceived of as an in-flight magazine for the Canadian Air Force, after Scott Taylor and his wife Katherine Taylor discovered that Canadian Air Force planes lacked any on-board entertainment system or reading material.
+Taylor's Canadian military magazine, Esprit de Corps, was first conceived of as an in-flight magazine for the Canadian Air Force, after Taylor and his wife Katherine discovered that Canadian Air Force planes lacked any on-board entertainment system or reading material.
 Their original concept was to utilize the military passengers who normally used the airlines to attract advertisers who wished to promote their products to Canadian Forces personnel.

-After struggling to have his proposal accepted by the Canadian Forces, Scott Taylor was able to secure national advertisers for the publication; corporations who had large budgets and could afford to advertise in their magazine.
-Esprit de Corps was first published as an illustration oriented magazine, with small articles and more entertainment oriented content.
+After struggling to have his proposal accepted by the Canadian Forces, Taylor was able to secure national advertisers for the publication; corporations who had large budgets and could afford to advertise in their magazine Esprit de Corps, which was first published as an illustration-oriented magazine, with small articles and more entertainment-oriented content.

 Due to the collapse of the Soviet Union and the Canadian government’s subsequent downsizing of its military expenditure, the Canadian Forces were experiencing cutbacks and changing the way in which its personnel would be transported.
 This affected Esprit de Corps drastically, as Canadian Forces personnel would now be transported via flights chartered by Air Canada.
-Because of the loss of its Canadian Air Force distribution and the cost-cutting atmosphere of the military community, Scott Taylor and his wife decided to convert their magazine to a newsstand monthly.
+Because of the loss of its Canadian Air Force distribution and the cost-cutting atmosphere of the military community, Taylor and his wife decided to convert their magazine to a newsstand monthly.

 The new magazine would feature mainly current military news and Canadian military history.
-The magazine continued to retain its seat-back distribution with Air Canada military charters and Scott Taylor began to hire staff in order to help fill their new eighty-four page format.
+The magazine continued to retain its seat-back distribution with Air Canada military charters and Taylor began to hire staff in order to help fill their new eighty-four page format.

 In 1991, Esprit de Corps ran a controversial article, in which they interviewed the recently resigned vice-Admiral Chuck Thomas, recognizing and supporting Thomas, who had claimed that the Canadian Forces were not properly prepared for the future.
 As a result, the Department of National Defence ordered Air Canada to cease distribution of Esprit de Corps aboard their military charter flights.
-The DND’s decision was later reversed when Scott Taylor threatened to issue a press release detailing corruption involving the DND official magazine Canadian Defence Quarterly.
+The DND’s decision was later reversed when Taylor threatened to issue a press release detailing corruption involving the DND official magazine Canadian Defence Quarterly.